Christian conversion -- point or process?

 making a decision, (2) a decision to submit to Christ's lordship, and (3) a commitment to discipleship after coming to that decision?

-Sometimes people concentrate solely on the single moment or point of conversion
+Sometimes people think of soul-winning as solely the decision-making moment or

-(soul-winning).
-They neglect the "before" and "after" steps of a what the call to become a
+point of conversion.
+They neglect the "before" and "after" steps of what the call to become a

 believer in Christ means for most people.
 Those "before" steps may be brought on by activity that